omichde/BOMTalk/README.md

 <img src="https://raw.github.com/omichde/BOMTalk/master/Sample/RemoteCamera.png">

-Taking a remote photo from a different iPhone can be useful (self-portrait without an arm), this APP allows you to request a photo from another iPhone in maximum quality to be sent to your device and save it to the photo album.
+Taking a remote photo from a different iPhone can be useful (e.g. recursive photos or self-portraits without *the* arm), this APP allows you to request a photo from another iPhone in maximum quality to be sent to your device and save it to the photo album.
 This idea was born at [UIKonf](http://www.uikonf.com) by two attendees.

 # Concepts